nadrino/kotor-walkthrough/kotor/walkthrough/049_YavinStation.md

 	- **Advanced Stabilizer Gloves** -> YES best gands pour les perso à distance ! -> Pour Canderous
 	- Implants ++ ? -> not interesting + unusable now
 	- Baragwin Droid Shield -> pas compris… ?? -> en fait juste un shield pourri -20 dégâts energy mais en illimité
+- Equip Canderous with gloves -> No! not Canderous -> Max dexterity bonus cap from Light Battle Armor -> Better on Carth with Davik's armor
-- Speek to Carth ?
+- Speek to Carth (6?/12)
 	- Tell my why you want revenge on Saul so badly.
 	- It just seems to be more… personal than that, is all.
 	- I do, if it's alright with you.